imbev/simplematrixbotlib/doc/manual/messagematch.md

     match = botlib.MessageMatch(room, message, bot)
     COMMAND = "example"
-    if (match.prefix(PREFIX) and #Returns True if the message begins with PREFIX match.command(EXAMPLE)): #Returns True if the message following the prefix begins with EXAMPLE print(match.args) #Prints the message, but without PREFIX and without EXAMPLE bot.add_message_listener(example)
+    if (match.prefix(PREFIX) and #Returns True if the message begins with PREFIX match.command(COMMAND)): #Returns True if the message following the prefix begins with COMMAND print(match.args) #Prints the message, but without PREFIX and without COMMAND bot.add_message_listener(example)
 ```
 The command method will be improved, although with incompatable changes in the next major version of Simple-Major-Bot-Lib.